-Subject: Bone and Tendon Graft Substitutes and Adjuncts
+Subject: Bone and tendon graft substitutes and adjuncts

-Each benefits plan defines which services are covered, excluded and subject to dollar caps or other limits.
-Members and their dentists will need to consult the member's benefits plan to determine if any exclusions or other benefits limitations apply to this service or supply.
-The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
-The member's benefits plan determines coverage.
-Some plans exclude coverage for services or supplies that we consider medically necessary.
+The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
+The member's benefit plan determines coverage.
+Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
-In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.
+In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

-D7921 -- Collection and application of autologous blood concentrate product
+D7921 — Collection and application of autologous blood concentrate product

 American Dental Association.
-Dental Procedure Codes, CDT 2014: 77.
+CDT 2023 Dental Procedure Codes.

-Copyright 2013 American Dental Association.
+Copyright 2023 American Dental Association.
 All rights reserved.

 Original policy: July 12, 2012

 Revised: August 12, 2013; June 10, 2014; June 22, 2015; June 28, 2016; June 26, 2017; February 12, 2020, April 9, 2021

 See Medical Clinical Policy Bulletin 0411 -- Bone and Tendon Graft Substitutes and Adjuncts.
 January 4, 2023-This CPB has been revised to modify and combine selection criteria I.B and I.C for the INFUSE Bone Graf.
 It now reads “I.B.
 B. INFUSE Bone Graft is to be implanted via an anterior (ALIF) or lateral (OLIF, DLIF, XLIF or LLIF) approach”.